Tracking Legislation and Other Items Important to the Business Community:

 - Increasing cancer research funding by $20 million.
 We acknowledge the leadership of Senate President Sweeney and Assembly Speaker Prieto and their members in maintaining this critical funding in the final budget.

 A-3485 (Prieto/D-32; Greenwald/D-6)

-Assembly passed 48-31.
-Senate passed 24-16; sent to Governor.
+The Governor issued an absolute veto on June 30.
 Raises the gross income tax rate on taxable income exceeding $1 million to 10.75 percent for a three-year-period.
 This income tax hike hits much more than high income earners -- it also affects everyone in New Jersey in a very direct way.
 When taxes are increased, it damages our ability to attract and retain businesses, eroding our tax base and ultimately providing employers a reason to flee our state.